hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 ## Enable Precommit Action

-I want to make sure I don't commit any new poor quality changes into my repo.
+I want to make sure I don't commit any new poor code quality changes into my repo.
 I can do this using the built-in actions provided by [Trunk](https://trunk.io/){:target="\_blank"}.

 To see a list of the actions that are available and which are enabled run the following: